What Is My Style? Free Quiz to Build Your Capsule Wardrobe

 Simplifications Applied

-• Reduces complex style identity to four primary categories
+• Real style identity is complex — we narrow it down to four primary categories

 Version Notes